branalba/snippets/embedded_c/arm-gcc-project-template/README.md

 # ARM GCC PROJECT TEMPLATE

+THIS PROJECT IS A WORK IN PROGRESS; NOT ALL ITEMS IN THE FOLLOWING README HAVE BEEN 100% IMPLEMENTED.
+Specifically, the Makefile (s) need work.

 This project is designed to be used as a template to create any embedded C application targeting ARM chips.
 The project is by default set up to upload a generic blink script based on FreeRTOS to a "blue pill"